nbeaver/restructuredtext-demo/README.rst

 If you are reading an output format like HTML, the source file is `README.rst <../README.rst>`_.
+If you are reading on Github,
+the source file is `README.rst <./README.rst>`_.

 This is meant to be read from the source file.
-It is more of a template than a tutorial, and reading the output is not very helpful.
+It is more of a template than a tutorial, and reading the output is not as helpful.

 See also the official reStructuredText demo: